QCaudron/repeater_roundabout/README.md

 python scripts/update --name PSRG --loc Seattle --freq 146.960 --offset -0.6 --tone 103.5 --lat 47.623963 --lon -122.315173 --long_name "Puget Sound Repeater Group" --url https://psrg.org
 ```

+If you provide a RepeaterBook ID, all but the Group Name, Location, Long Name, and Website are populated from RepeaterBook.
+The easiest way to add a repeater is to call `python scripts/update.py`, enter in both a group name and a general location, the RepeaterBook ID, and hit enter a bunch of times to accept the empty defaults, which will be overwritten by RepeaterBook data.
+Once you get to Long Name, you will need to provide that and the group's Website yourself.

 ## Regenerating the site

 If any changes are made to `repeaters.json` or to template files, you can regenerate the website's root `.md` files without adding a new repeater by calling `python scripts/update.py --regen`.

+## Populating the leaderboards

+When the competition is over, call `python scripts/update.py --score` to have the index page populated with the leaderboards, rather than ongoing contest information.

 ## Contributing